willjhliang/quartz/content/Computer Vision/🖌️ Image Morphing.md

 Image morphing finds the "average" between two objects.
 We're not simply averaging the the two object images; rather, we're also warping them to fit the same shape.

-# Cross Dissolve
-First, to blend the colors together, we can cross dissolve the images.
-This takes an average over the two images over a time interval $t \in [0, 1]$,
-$$
-I' = (1-t)I_1 + tI_2.
-$$

 # Warping
-However, cross dissolving is not enough if parts of the images are not spatially aligned.
-To spatially manipulate the images, we need some external information on what corresponds with what.
+First, we need to spatially align parts of the image.
+To do so, we need some external information on what corresponds with what.
 Specifically, we have a human label point correspondences—for example, where eyes are in each image.

 ![[20231212232804.png]]